thegetty/ambers/readme.md

 New files and folders have been renamed to be consistent with current catalogue url paths.

-**"About" pages are not xml files** The contents of these pages are contained in html files at srv/www/catalogues.getty.edu/catalogues/amber/templates/
+**"About" pages are not xml files** The contents of these pages are in html files at srv/www/catalogues.getty.edu/catalogues/amber/templates/

 amber_about.html